10 Tips To Avoid Autoimmune Flares During The Holidays

 9. Try restorative movement instead of feeling like you're not exercising.
 This may look like parking a few extra spots from a store entrance or talking a walk around the block after dinner instead of your usual 30 minute power walks.

-Or perhaps its 20 minutes of a gentle yoga class to nourish your nervous system instead of a 90 minute commitment to keep your limbs limber.
+Or perhaps its 15 minutes of a gentle mobility class to nourish your joints and nervous system instead of a walk in the cold or going to the gym.
 You can get back to your routine in the new year.

 10. Lastly, sleep my friend, sleep.
 This is when all the repair and recovery happens.
 Sleep in on the days you can, and head to bed early on the nights you're home.
 With autoimmune, you should be aiming for 7-9 hours daily (many people need more than that).
 It's essential for mental, immune, metabolic and brain health ... perhaps even more important than sugar (and just as tempting).